What Is Remortgaging and How Does It Work?

 You’ll need to get your house valued if you’re changing lenders; this could be either a desktop valuation or a physical one.
 You won’t need a valuation if you’re doing a product transfer with your current lender.

-You can start arranging your new mortgage up to 6 months before your current introductory rate ends.
+You can start arranging your new mortgage up to 6 months before your current fixed rate ends.
 If it’s ready early, your solicitor can wait until any ERC period passes before taking the final steps to put it in place.

 Can I Raise Money on My Current Property to Buy Another House?